reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 2. Data bus is bidirectional - its a medium to transfer data from memory / ip/ op to different components in the CPU where the data processing is done

+The data bus is responsible for the transfer of information between the memory and the chipset.
+The wider a data bus is, the higher its performance since it can allow more data to pass through in the same amount of time; this is called data bandwidth.

 3. Control Bus is used to send control and timing signal using a dedicated hardware called the control unit

+The address bus communicates with the system on where specific information can be located or stored when data either enters or leaves the memory.
+The speed and delays of an action made in a computer system depends greatly on the address bus since it is the entity locating the information.
+Its width depicts the amount of system memory a processor can read or write into.

 ### Process VS Threads
 We create a multi-tasking environment with 1 CPU using multi-threading environment